How to book a course?

 Over 9 m (36 h theory + 72 h practical training + 6 months of use of scaffolding, according to § 17-4)

-Scaffolding height is calculated from the ground to the platform.
-In other words, if you have a scaffolding course of 2-5 meters, you can install scaffolding up to 5 meters platform height.
+In other words, if you have scaffolding courses for 2-5 meters, you can install scaffolding up to 5 meters platform height.

 If you are going to assemble scaffolding that does not follow the standard setup according to the supplier's assembly instructions, you must have training for scaffolding over 9 meters (scaffolding assembler course).

 The regulations are primarily aimed at the performance of work, and require all employers to ensure that the rules are followed.
-The regulations therefore primarily apply to all businesses that have at least one person performing work for them.
-However, the regulations also apply to some other businesses even if there are no employees.

 See the full overview here: http://lovdata.no/forskrift/2011-12-06-1357/§1-3